jasdeepkhalsa/gruntjs-skeleton/README.md

 * Detailed information on upgrading from Grunt 0.3.x to Grunt 0.4.x is available here: http://gruntjs.com/upgrading-from-0.3-to-0.4

 ## Change logs ##
+* 0.1.0
+  * Upgraded Grunt.js and associated libraries to 1.x
 * 0.0.6
   * Now using `bower` for front-end package management, therefore the libraries in this repo should now upgrade automatically as new packages are released
   * Included a server so a user does not need to setup or download apache/xampp anymore.
 Just run `grunt server` and you should be good!